morgs32/zod-sdk/README.md

 ## server.makeService

-This enables you to share `context` and `middleware` across procedures.
+This enables you to share `context` and `middleware` across fns.
 Here's an example.

 ```
 // Make a service